WalletConnect/walletconnect-docs/docs/web/chat/installation.md

 npm install lokijs --save
 ```

-This step is not required if you are using the SDK on the client-side.
+This step is not required if you are using the SDK on the browser-side.